cgruber/truth/faq.md

 ## What's the difference between `containsAll` and `containsExactly` for iterables? {#exactly}

-`containsAll` means the iterable contains all of the expected elements.
+`containsAll` asserts that the iterable contains all of the expected elements.

-`containsExactly` means the iterable contains all of the expected elements __and nothing else__.
+`containsExactly` asserts that the iterable contains all of the expected elements __and nothing else__.

 For example: